 Drivers who dial on a handheld device are 3x more likely to be involved in a car crash

-Tips from Goldfinger Personal Injury Law with respect to distracted driving:
+Tips from Goldfinger Injury Lawyers with respect to distracted driving:

 1. All phone calls, text messages and emails can wait until you’re not driving.
 Nothing is that important such as to put your safety, and the public’s safety at risk.
 Wait.